Almond: Nutrition and Its Health Benefits You should know about

-Almonds commonly known as the “brain food”, are the oldest and the most widely grown nuts.
+Almonds are commonly known as the “brain food”, are the oldest and the most widely grown nuts.
 Almond belongs to the cheery-peach-apricot family.
 This family of trees bears fruits with stone-like seeds (or pits) within.
-This seed of the fruit of Almond tree is what we call almond nut.
+This seed of the fruit of the Almond tree is what we call almond nut.

 Today, you can buy almonds in various forms: whole, sliced, slivered, or chopped, or as almond flour, milk, paste, or oil.
 In India, Almonds play a key role in traditional sweets and are also a common gift during the festival of Diwali.

-Nutrition and health benefits: We cannot deny that almond has an impressive nutrient profile.
+We cannot deny that almond has an impressive nutrient profile.
 Per 1 ounce, ie 28 grams, Almonds contain :

 They also contain a decent amount of copper, vitamin B2 (riboflavin) and phosphorus.

-Almonds contain high fiber and protein.
+- Almonds contain high fiber and protein.
 They are 20% protein.
 If you eat an ounce of almonds a day, you will get about 5.6 grams of protein.
-They’re also naturally low in sugars and are one of the lowest calorie nuts.
+They’re also naturally low in sugars and are one of the lowest-calorie nuts.

-Almonds are considered one of the super foods because they are loaded with valuable nutrients.
-They are rich in Vitamin E and magnesium and contain calcium, iron, phosphorus, potassium and zinc.
+- Almonds are considered one of the superfoods because they are loaded with valuable nutrients.
+They are rich in Vitamin E and magnesium and contain calcium, iron, phosphorus, potassium, and zinc.

-Almonds have medicinal values as well.
+- Almonds have medicinal values as well.
 According to studies, consuming almonds before meals helps patients of type 2 diabetes maintain their blood glucose and cholesterol levels.

-The fat that they contain is the heart healthy monounsaturated variety.
+- The fat that they contain is the heart-healthy monounsaturated variety.
 This type of fat has been proven to improve blood cholesterol levels, hence they help to prevent cardiovascular diseases.